Business and Finance

 Abstract

-Rustic Americana is a subsidiary company of Largo Corporation and deals in arts from American heritage.
+Rustic Americana is a subsidiary company of Largo Corporation that deals in American heritage arts.
 Even though it has an eye-catching art collection, its sales have declined.
 This document outlines the plans to address the declining sales of Rustic Americana.
 An overview of its existing technological and human resources is provided.
-The company greatly depends on its call center for sales and customer management.
-This leads to heavy traffic of calls which causes network downtime.
-The business needs to realize the importance of the lost call as a lost sale opportunity and thus lost revenue.
+The company greatly depends on its call centre for sales and customer management.
+This leads to heavy call traffic, which causes network downtime.
+The business needs to realize the importance of the lost call as a lost sale opportunity and, thus, lost revenue.
 The plan outlines the existing strengths where proactive improvisation can improve functions.
 On the other hand, there is also a serious need to upgrade telephone lines and the customer management system.
 These issues have led to customer complaints regarding delayed order delivery and incorrect information.
-The business relies heavily on the call center to address customer queries therefore, the plan discusses how to use the existing resources more effectively along with much-needed upgrading.
+The business relies heavily on the call centre to address customer queries; therefore, the plan discusses how to use the existing resources more effectively along with much-needed upgrading.
 The company also needs to emphasize the practices that are morally and ethically suitable in the workplace.

 Technology Management Plan